StuntsPT/concatenator/README.md

 #Limitations

 The NEXUS format specification limits taxa names to 8 character, however, the FASTA format does not. *Concatenator* will trim any taxa names into the first 8 characters when performing the conversion.
-This is a frequent source of erros during the concatenation step, since some taxa may end up with the same name.
+This is a frequent source of erros during the concatenation step, since some taxa may end up with the same name due to the trimming.

 #How to cite: